parser-regex: Regex based parsers

 Features

 • Parsers based on regular expressions, capable of parsing regular languages.
-There are no extra features that would make parsing non-regular languages possible.
+Note that there are no extra features to make parsing non-regular languages possible.

 • Regexes are composed using combinators.